 Upon application and approval for retirement, the amount to be paid will be determined by the following process:

 Step #1 Count the number of sick leave days accumulated by the employee, not to exceed 90 days.

-Step #2 Multiply the current daily classified substitute rate by the total days found in Step #1.
+Step #2 Multiply the current daily substitute pay by the total days found in Step #1.

 Personal Illness Days